-I’m a real homeschool mom with a real day of kids disinterested in math problems, interrupting during the latin lesson, and me running to change the washer, again.
+I’m a real homeschool mom with a real day of kids disinterested in math problems, interrupting during the Latin lesson, and me running to change the washer, again.

-Plan in advance for greatest simplicity.
+Plan in advance for the greatest simplicity.

 Plan in advance, and you’re more likely to make healthier choices, you’ll always have ingredients on hand, and you’ll spend less.
 (When my eldest daughter recently began housesitting, she returned home and expressly thanked me for having a stocked pantry.
 Jaw drop.)

 I’ve found my own rhythm.
 Every family will find their own too.
 Since we have children eagerly involved in all sorts of extracurricular activities, we find ourselves in town plenty of days.
 But I prefer shopping once a week, every Tuesday afternoon.